Frequently Asked Questions

 Back to the top

-A: Once we receive your order and impression in our lab, they will be sent back to you on or before the 5th business day.
+A: Once our lab receives your order and impression, orders will be sent back to you on or before the 5th business day.
 Our shipping is next day shipping in BC.
 For example if we received an order on a Wednesday, it would be shipped out no later than the following Wednesday.
-You would then receive it on the Friday.
+You would then receive it on the Thursday.

 Q: What is a Pedorthist?